What Is a Turbidity Sensor and How to Choose One?

 5. Environmental Conditions

-Take into account the working environment of the sensor.
-In tough environments or places with big temperature changes, people need extra features.
-Rugged construction and temperature compensation help ensure accurate and reliable operation.
+Consider the working environment of the sensor.
+In harsh places or areas with big temperature changes, people need extra features.
+Strong construction and temperature control help ensure accurate and reliable operation.

 6. Response Time